vincentaudebert/vincentaudebert.github.io/_posts/2017-01-25-webpack-config-sourcemaps.md

 }));
 ```

 The `columns: false` is important and will make the build as fast as `cheap-module-eval-source-map`.
+Tradeoff is that you won't have the columns for your debugging.
+It's fine with my needs especially when the build is twice faster :)

 You also need to delete/comment the `config.devtool = ` line if you have any.